We get it – unsubscribes can be a huge mood killer. But hey, you can’t please everyone.

 There’s no way to avoid some unsubscribes, and that’s okay.
 It’s better to have an engaged and interested email list that might be a bit smaller rather than a huge email list full of people who just never engage.

-Lucky for you, emails aren’t they only way that someone can keep up with your company.
+Luckily for you, emails aren’t the only way that someone can keep up with your company.
 Give them other options to interact with you, like your social media networks or your company blog.

 Provide them with links to your other channels in their unsubscribe confirmation.
 You never know, if they really like your other content, you might win them back.